tik0/Compute_MTF/README.md

 Newly added features:
 * Edited mtf.py such that it calculates and visualizes the MTF50 value from the MTF
-* Edited the image cutout selection of PDS_Compute_MTF such that it works on video streams instead of singe image files
+* Edited the image cutout selection of PDS_Compute_MTF such that it works on video streams instead of single image files

 ## Set-Up